Encoder-Free Human Motion Understanding via Structured Motion Descriptions: Experiments and Analysis

 \subsection{Interpretability}

-A distinctive property of SMD is that the motion representation is human-readable text, which enables attention-based interpretability analysis that is substantially more difficult with learned motion representations where motion is compressed into a small number of opaque latent tokens.
-We extract attention weights from all 28 transformer layers of the fine-tuned Qwen2.5-7B model during inference, averaging across all layers and attention heads.
-For each generated output token, we compute its attention distribution over the input SMD tokens and aggregate across all generation steps.

-Figure~\ref{fig:attention_caption} shows attention heatmaps for two captioning examples.
-For a walking-in-place motion (a), the model attends primarily to trajectory segments describing static forward position and to the cyclic joint angle patterns (``repeats 7/8 cycles'' for hip and knee flexion), correctly grounding the generated caption ``a person walks in place slowly'' in the relevant SMD sections.
-For a waving motion (b), the attention shifts to the Right Shoulder Adduction and Right Elbow Flexion sections, with the trajectory (which is entirely static) receiving minimal attention.
-In both cases, the model selectively focuses on the SMD sections that are most relevant to the generated caption, demonstrating interpretable reasoning traces.
+A distinctive advantage of SMD is its human-readable, text-based motion representation, which enables straightforward attention-based interpretability---something far harder with learned representations that compress motion into a few opaque latent tokens.
+We aggregate the attention weights over the SMD input across all layers of fine-tuned Qwen2.5-7B.
+Figure~\ref{fig:attention_caption} shows heatmaps for two captioning examples.
+In both examples, the model selectively focuses on the SMD sections that are most relevant to the generated caption, demonstrating interpretable reasoning traces.